10 “Chinatown”

 # 3 – Mean Street

-“Mean Street,” opens the very underrated Fair Warning, album with a blistering, fast and very dark Eddie Van Halen guitar lick.
+“Mean Street,” opens the very underrated Fair Warning album with a blistering, fast and very dark Eddie Van Halen guitar lick.
 The lick evolved into a very funky urban groove that is doubled by Michael Anthony’s articulate bass line.
 David Lee Roth delivered a powerful vocal that matched the intensity of the gloomy subject matter.
 The album is much darker than Van Halen’s previous efforts, yet the material was defined by harmonic voicings previously unheard of on the former Van Halen albums.
 The material on Fair Warning showed tremendous growth in the band’s writing and “Mean Street,” was a definite representation of that growth.
+As we said before, this is our pick for the best Van Halen album.

 (From the album Fair Warning)